mgechev/angular-aop/README.md

         methodPattern: /Special|getArticleById/
     }));

-This code will invoke the `Authorization` service before executing the methods which match the pattern: `/Special|getArticleById/` and an `Error` is thrown the `Logger` will log it with detailed information.
+This code will invoke the `Authorization` service before executing the methods which match the pattern: `/Special|getArticleById/` when an `Error` is thrown the `Logger` will log it with detailed information.
 Notice that `onThrowOf`, `before` and all the methods listed bellow return object with the same methods so chaining is possible.
 We can also match the methods not only by their names but also by their arguments: